grafana/agent/docs/sources/operator/api.md

 </td>
 <td>
 <p>EnforcedNamespaceLabel enforces adding a namespace label of origin for
 each metric that is user-created.
-The label value will always be the namespace of the object that is being created.</p>
+The label value is always the namespace of the object that is being created.</p>
 </td>
 </tr>